Satricum: History

 According to Livy, Satricum was an Alban colony, and a member of the Latin League of 499 BC.
 In c.
-488 BC it was taken by the Volsci.
-In 386 BC a force made up of Volscians of the town of Antium, Hernici and Latins rebelled against Rome and gathered near Satricum.
-After a battle with the Romans which was stopped by rain, the Latins and Hernici left and returned home.
+488 BC, it was taken by the Volsci.
+In 386 BC, a force made up of Volscians of the town of Antium, Hernici, and Latins rebelled against Rome and gathered near Satricum.
+After a battle with the Romans, which was stopped by rain, the Latins and Hernici left and returned home.
 The Volsci retreated to Satricum, which was taken by storm.
-In 385 BC the Romans planted a colony with 2,000 colonists at Satricum.
-In 382 BC a joint force of Volsci and Latins from the city of Praeneste took Satricum despite strong resistance by the Roman colonists.
-In 381 BC the Romans levied four legions and marched on Satricum.
-There was a fierce battle which the Romans won.
-In 377 BC a joint Latin and Volscian force encamped near Satricum.
+In 385 BC, the Romans planted a colony with 2,000 colonists at Satricum.
+In 382 BC, a joint force of Volsci and Latins from the city of Praeneste took Satricum despite strong resistance by the Roman colonists.
+In 381 BC, the Romans levied four legions and marched on Satricum.
+There was a fierce battle, which the Romans won.
+In 377 BC, a joint Latin and Volscian force encamped near Satricum.
 It was routed by the Romans and fled to Antium.
 A quarrel then broke out between the Antiates and the Latins.
 The former were minded to give up, while the latter did not and left.
 The Antiates surrendered their city and lands.
 The Latins burned Satricum in revenge, sparing only the temple of Mater Matuta.
 In 348 BC the Volsci rebuilt the city.
-346 BC Antium sent envoys to the cities of the Latins to try to stir a war.
+In 346 BC, Antium sent envoys to the cities of the Latins to try to stir up a war.
 The Romans attacked Satricum.
-They defeated an army of Antiates and other Volsci which had been levied in advance.
+They defeated an army of Antiates and other Volsci, which had been levied in advance.
 These fled to Satricum.
-The Romans besieged this town and 4000 of the enemy surrendered.
+The Romans besieged this town, and 4000 of the enemy surrendered.
 The town was destroyed and burnt.
 The temple of Mater Matuta was spared a second time.
 After this, the town is mentioned by ancient authors only in connection with the temple of Mater Matuta.